 She’s right.
 It’s true.
-And if I hadn’t been on the victim side of this coin as many times as I have in my life, I would probably be right in line with the bystanders who successfully pretend it isn’t real.
-The problem with suffering yourself is that it opens your eyes wide to the suffering happening all around you.
+And if I hadn’t been on the victim side of this coin as many times as I have, I would probably be right in line with the bystanders who successfully pretend it isn’t real.
+One of the side effects of encountering evil in the world is that it opens your eyes wide to the suffering happening all around you.
 And once your eyes are open, you really can’t close them again.
 It’s kind of like waking up from the Matrix.
 You take the red pill and you go deeper and deeper into the rabbit hole.
 The more you see, the more you experience, the more you suffer.
 And you can’t go back and take the blue pill.
 You can’t reverse the domino effect.
 You can’t forget.

 Suffering is a difficult subject to address, especially when you throw God into the mix and then try to figure out how it all makes sense.
-Believe me when I say I don’t feel qualified to speak to the subject, especially not the God part of it.
-I always believed that cursing at God and accusing him of being a horrible, malicious bully was wrong, but in the last few months I’ve made up for lost time.
-It’s been awhile since he’s gotten anything but rage, accusation, or the cold shoulder from me so needless to say, I probably shouldn’t try and give advice on God right now.
+Believe me when I say I don’t feel qualified to speak to the subject.
+I used to be too afraid of God to get angry at him directly, but in the last few months I’ve made up for lost time.
+It’s been awhile since he’s gotten anything besides anger from me.
+That may be wrong and it might disqualify me from being able to speak on the subject, but I want to talk about it anyways.

 “War and victims is something the community wants to forget.
 A veil of oblivion is drawn over everything painful and unpleasant.
 We find the two sides face to face.
 On one side the victims who perhaps wish to forget but cannot.
 And on the other, all those with strong, often unconscious, motives who very intensely wish to forget and succeed in doing so.” – Dr. Judith Lewis Herman